LonoCloud/synthread/README.md

              :last first)
 ```

 3. Don't change the type (or shape) of the topic as it flows through.
 In our
-experience, `->` macros are used to either dig into a deep data structure
+experience, the threading macros are used to either dig into a deep data
-massaging the topic the deeper it goes or `->` macros are used to build a
+structure massaging the topic the deeper it goes or are used to build a
 result by descrbing a pipeline of operations.
 The main difference between
 digging and building is that the type and shape of the threaded topic is
 changing or is constant respectively.
-We use these macros for builders as a
+We use synthread macros for building as
-general rule.
+a general rule.
 ```clojure
    ;; good
    (-> {:a 1 :b 2}